ApiLogicServer/Docs/docs/Sample-AI.md

     5. Store the Items.UnitPrice as a copy from Product.UnitPrice

-This creates standard SQL, [like this](https://github.com/ApiLogicServer/ApiLogicServer-src/blob/main/api_logic_server_cli/prototypes/sample_ai/database/chatgpt/sample_ai.sql).
+This creates standard SQL, [like this](https://github.com/ApiLogicServer/ApiLogicServer-src/blob/main/api_logic_server_cli/prototypes/sample_ai/database/chatgpt/sample_ai.sql){:target="_blank" rel="noopener"}.
 Copy the generated SQL commands into a file, say, `sample-ai.sql`:

 To create the database: